 almost surely as $n \rightarrow + \infty$.
 We believe this intermediate result is of independent interest since the extrema of the potential field generated by a Coulomb gas have recently drawn attention, with exact scalings obtained at first order in dimension $2$ \citep{lambert_law_2024,peilen_maximum_2024}, more on this below.

 The paper is organized as follows.
 In the end of this section, we quickly survey related work.
 In \cref{s:definitions}, we rigorously introduce the objects of interest and our assumptions, and we state our main results.
-We turn to a practical description of the algorithm in \cref{s:experiments} and give numerical support for our results, along with some discussion on the remaining practical issues.
 Sections~\ref{s:proof_ldp} and \ref{s:proof_pot} are devoted to the proofs of the main results.
-Complementary experiments and proofs of auxiliary lemmas are deferred to Appendix.
+Numerical experiments, discussion on remaining practical issues and proofs of auxiliary lemmas are given in appendix.